Jed-Tech/EmptyOverworld/README.md

 ---

 ## 📜 Notes
-- Respawn Anchors work as expected — the Nether hub only applies if no personal spawn is set.
+- **Respawn Anchors work as expected** — the Nether hub only applies if no personal spawn is set.
-- Players can still travel to the void Overworld via portals, but no terrain exists there.
+- **Players can still travel to the void Overworld** via portals, but will be automatically teleported back.
-- End progression is preserved:
+- **End progression is preserved**:
   - Blaze rods (Nether Fortresses)
   - Ender pearls (Piglins, Endermen)
   - Eyes of Ender for End Portals
+- **Self-healing system** automatically restarts if `/schedule clear` is run.

 ---